Fast rail link between Auckland and Hamilton raised for the future

 "If that goes well then you are going to accelerate the need for rapid rail and the business case for it will be improved."

-Mr Macpherson said a rapid rail link would need a completely new line.
+Macpherson said a rapid rail link would need a completely new line.

 "The existing line isn't clearly set up for really rapid rail, it's a stop-start affair, going through swamps and wetlands and choke points on bridges and all sorts of things.

-"It was never planned to quickly connect Auckland and Hamilton, so the thinking is that in the next 10 years we have to have a plan in place," Mr Macpherson said.
+"It was never planned to quickly connect Auckland and Hamilton, so the thinking is that in the next 10 years we have to have a plan in place," Macpherson said.

 - RNZ